neooblaster/TableJs/README.md

 In native arrays, ``push`` method add a new value in the table.
 The rewrote method now push a new row instead of unique value.
-So, if you push a unique value, the result will be a new row where the first field contain your single value and all other fields with an empty value.
+So, if you push a unique value, the result will be a new row where the first field contains your single value and all other fields with an empty value.
 If you push an array, if the number of values in your array will not match with field number, empty field will be push at the end.
-In case of you have more field than those defined in ``TableJs``, they stay here, but you will not have any method to retrieve them.
+In case of you have more fields than those defined in ``TableJs``, they stay here, but you will not have any method to retrieve them.

 Example by pushing a single value :